x4vslice/Strades-Misc/README.md

 Feedback?
 I may update and edit the font file if there's anything reported to me to improve. 🔎

-- Made with Glyphr Studio
+- Created with Glyphr Studio

 ---